Everyone loves these fried halloumi bites. Perfect for fans of easy entertaining, they’re virtually life-changing!

 Because halloumi cheese has a high melting point, it’s perfect for cooking.

-Most people pan fry halloumi cheese and eat it hot, maybe added to a salad or perhaps threaded onto skewers like in this halloumi, chorizo and tomato skewers with honey lime dressing recipe.
+Most people pan fry halloumi cheese and eat it hot, maybe added to a salad like this crispy halloumi salad with avocado, corn and tomatoes.
+Or perhaps threaded onto skewers like in this halloumi, chorizo and tomato skewers with honey lime dressing recipe.